The Best Two Days in Vancouver Itinerary

 The Steam Clock was built in 1977 and is the world's first steam-powered clock.
 Every hour, the clock's whistle blows and lets out steam.
 This process attracts lots of visitors.
 While waiting for the whistle to go, grab a light brunch or coffee at one of the nearby cafes.

-🏨 Stay in close proximity to the Gastown Steam Clock
+🏨 Stay near the Gastown Steam Clock

 Canada Place